noxdafox/pebble/doc/index.rst

       Schedule the function to be executed within the Pool.

-      Returns a pebble.ProcessFuture_ object representing the execution of the callable.
+      Returns a concurrent.futures.Future_ object representing the execution of the callable.

       *function* is the function which is about to be scheduled.